E2-PhD-Council/ThesisTemplate/README.md

 but until then you need to make sure to replace the watermarked logo yourself.
 Logotypes are found [here](https://www.chalmers.se/en/about-chalmers/profile-and-identity/Pages/logotype.aspx)

+### Referencing

+To avoid name clashes for labels in the appended papers the `\includepaper` command automatically prepends a prefix with the paper name to all labels in the appended paper.
+For instance, if the appended paper `DummyPaper` is appended with the command `\includepaper{DummyPaper}`, then all labels in that paper gets the prefix `DummyPaper:`.
+So `\label{sec:introduction}` in DummyPaper will get the label `DummyPaper:sec:introduction`.
+Within the appended paper, this prefix should not be used because `\ref` has been redefined to take this prefix into account.
+This works for references to sections, figures, tables, equations and with hyperref.
+If you use a package that does not seem to play nicely with the prefix, add a bug report.

+To refer to a label within an appended paper, as said, just use the name of the label.
+If you want to refer to the label from the Kappa, then just prepend the paper name to all references.
+For instance, the section `\label{sec:introduction}` in the paper `DummyPaper` can be referred to from the Kappa by `\ref{DummyPaper:sec:introduction}`.

+To refer to a paper with its letter from the Kappa, simply type `\ref{sec:DummyPaper}` if the paper is added with `\includepaper{DummyPaper}`.
+If `DummyPaper` is the first paper to be added, then writing `Paper~\ref{sec:DummyPaper}` in the Kappa produces `Paper A`.

 ## Versioning